The Addams Family was a satirical look at a typical middle-class American family, created by the cartoonist Charles Addams.

-There were also two animated series based on the characters from 1973-75 and in 1992 followed by a new live action TV series, The New Addams Family, in 1998.
+Two animated series, the first ran from 1973-75 and the second in 1992.
+These were followed by a new live action TV series, The New Addams Family, in 1998.

-Although not action figures these are very early examples of a TV Licensed product, of which there were very few at the time and have become highly collectible and very valuable since.
+Although these aren’t technically action figures they are very early examples of a TV Licensed product, of which there were very few at the time, which has meant that these have become highly collectible and valuable since their release.

 These dolls were unofficially known as Big Head dolls due to their oversized heads.
 Remco released several lines of these dolls which generally featured a standard body with an oversized caricatured styled head, however the Addams Family line featured both unique heads and bodies.

-Only three of these Addams Family Big Head dolls were produced; Uncle Fester, Morticia and Lurch.
+Only three of these Big Head dolls were produced; Uncle Fester, Morticia and Lurch.
 Mint in the Box (MIB) these figures generally sell for $400 up, whereas loose they sell for $150-$200.

-In 1992 Playmates released a line of Addams Family figures based on the animated ABC TV series rather than the live action movie.
-The TV series didn’t take off and neither did the figures, as a result only 6 of the planned 9 figures were released: Gomez, Granny, Lurch, Morticia, Pugsley and Uncle Fester.
+In 1992 Playmates released a line of figures based on the animated ABC TV series rather than the live action movie.
+The TV series didn’t take off and neither did the figures, as a result only 5 of the planned 8 figures were released: Gomez, Granny, Lurch, Morticia, Pugsley and Uncle Fester.

 Despite the lack of interest the figures were well designed, very appealing and the packaging featured some eye catching artwork.
 On the secondary market these can be picked up for $5-$10, a fraction of the cost of the earlier Remco dolls!

 Morticia- Pull the creepy dead vines right out of Morticia's sleeves!

 Gomez- Squeeze his legs, and Gomez thrust his arm out and waves his sword!